-- When calculating the total effective diffusion time for given impurity profile, one must consider the effects of subsequent diffusion cycles. - The erfc and Gaussian functions show that the diffusion profiles are functions of $(x/\sqrt{D}t)$.
-Hence, for a given surface and background concentration, the junction depth x1 and x2 associated with the two separate diffusions having different times and temperature window as well as downward.
+- When calculating the total effective diffusion time for given impurity profile, one must consider the effects of subsequent diffusion cycles. - The erfc and Gaussian functions show that the diffusion profiles are functions of (x/ VDt).
+Hence, for a given surface and background concentration, the junction depth x1 and x2 associated with the two separate diffusions having different times and temperature - Lateral Diffusion Effects The diffusions proceed sideways from a diffusion window as well as downward.
 In both types of distribution function, the side diffusion is about 75 to 80 per cent of the vertical diffusion.